2019 Solar Incentives in New York

 Here’s what you need to know.

-If you go solar before January 1, 2020, you can write off 30% of what you paid for solar on your federal taxes.
-Next year, that incentive decreases to 26%.
+If you go solar before January 1, 2020, you can take advantage of a federal tax credit equal to 30% of what you paid for solar.
+Next year, that incentive decreases to 26%

 The state of New York will reimburse you $0.35 per solar watt you install.
 Once a certain threshold is passed, i.e. a couple hundred more people go solar, this incentive declines to $0.20 per watt.

 You can write off 25% or $5,000 of the cost on your New York state taxes in addition to the 30% federal tax credit.

 The federal tax credit, also called the federal income tax credit, remains at 30% for all systems installed in 2019.
 When this big refund check shows up, in your mailbox or direct deposit, it’s happy-dance time.